‘Furious’ public will not accept Partygate ‘cover-up’, senior Tory warns

 “There remains a deluge of fury with the British public, appalled by what’s happened, and they want to see that we’re on the road to change – that the command, the discipline, the cultural changes, will actually be introduced to No 10.”

-There must not be “any form of cover up”, but “genuine reform that can actually take our country forward”, Mr Ellwood told Sky News.
+There must not be “any form of cover-up”, but “genuine reform that can actually take our country forward”, Mr Ellwood told Sky News.

 Late on Friday, the tussle over whether Ms Gray’s report would be shelved altogether, or handed over in redacted form, was settled in favour of the latter.